 3. Prioritize Using the 4DX Framework

-In Deep Work, Newport highlights the 4DX framework described in The 4 Disciplines of Execution.
+In Deep Work, Newport highlights the 4DX framework (4 Disciplines of Execution).
 Although this was developed by business consultants to be used for companies, it’s also useful in helping individuals work on what matters most.

 - Keep a Compelling Scoreboard.
 Have a visible tracking system, such as Seinfeld’s “Don’t break the chain” productivity secret.

 - Create a Cadence of Accountability.
-Hold yourself accountable by committing to daily or weekly reviews to see what you’ve accomplished.
+Hold yourself accountable by committing to daily or weekly reviews to see your accomplishments.
 You can also use this information to plan for the following week.